kobotoolbox/docs/source/group_repeat.md

 # Grouping Questions and Repeating Groups
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/c2e8c882fdd831549c2f7f4474a9d522bafc181b/source/group_repeat.md" class="reference">2 Dec 2021</a>

-KoBoToolbox supports grouping questions when designing a survey form.
+KoboToolbox supports grouping questions when designing a survey form.
 Users may need to group questions due to various reasons:

 * **Make the questionnaire systematic:** You could group your questions that have special linkage or attributes as Identifier, Section A, Section I, etc.
 * **Display a set of questions per page:** Grouped questions can be displayed on separate pages (or screens) during data collection.